openactive/OpenActive.Server.NET/README.md

 ﻿
 # OpenActive.Server.NET

-This library provides components that aid the implementation of the OpenActive Open Booking API in .NET.
+This .NET implementation of the Open Booking SDK provides components that aid the implementation of the OpenActive Open Booking API.

 ## Library structure